Next Event: Loading...

 This isn’t to say you aren’t going to probably want some other stuff down the road, but we’d rather get to know you and recommend something that’s just right for you.
 Bear in mind, your needs may change as you learn.
 For the full program, there isn’t anything that you can’t live without for the first class or two

-But we know you are excited, so with that in mind, read our article listing a few inexpensive starters that we also don’t think you’ll outgrow.
+But we know you are excited, so with that in mind, read our article on getting started that we also don’t think you’ll outgrow.

 Who Started Beat Kitchen?